slaclab/surf-tutorial/labs/02-AXI-stream_module/README.md

 ## Entity Definition

-This MyAxiLiteEndpoint has the following entity definition:
+This MyAxiStreamModule has the following entity definition:
 ```vhdl
 entity MyAxiStreamModule is
    generic (